 Karl and Jennifer Baker met through animal rescue.
 They have 2 golden retrievers, Ophelia and Magic, and Dash the standard poodle.
 As the owners of Grateful Dog Bakery, they are thrilled to have the opportunity to do what they love, working with dogs and providing the healthy food and treats pets need to live full and healthy lives.

-We are all here to answer any nutritional questions you may have for your pup!
+We are all here to answer any nutritional questions you may have for your pup or kitty!

 Hello!
 I'm Jennifer Baker.
 I have been a Registered Nurse since 1988.
 My interest in healthy treats and food for my pets started when I had a dog with health problems.
 Jabroney, a rot/lab mix we adopted as a puppy from the local ASPCA in 2000, had skin problems from the time he was about a year old.
 Itching and scratching, rashes and hot spots.
 Poor Jabroney was a frequent visitor to our vet, and spent the first 6 years of his life on steroids, antibiotics and Benadryl.
 Then, in 2006 while waiting for a vet appt, I read an article about food allergies in Dog Fancy magazine.
 The article perfectly described Jabroney's symptoms.
 During the appointment, I asked the vet about food allergies, her comment was "I guess it could be.
 Try changing his food."
 As we left with prescriptions for more steroids and antibiotics I was determined to find out all I could about food allergies.
 The information was eye opening, to say the least.
 I was feeding a commercial product at the time, the main ingredient was corn.